-1 Introduction
+1. Introduction

-In Bayesian games the amount of information players obtain about the actual payoff matrix crucially affects the outcome.
-This paper investigates a few aspects of how changes in information may influence the outcome of an interaction.
+In Bayesian games the amount of information players obtain about the actual payoffs crucially affects the outcome.
+This paper investigates how changes in information may influence the outcome of an interaction.

 It has been noticed that one or more players obtaining better information about the state of nature (i.e., the actual game) does not necessarily mean that their payoffs are improved.
-Hirshleifer (1971) provided the first example that the production of private information, even if costless, can be socially harmful.
-In the lemon market (see, Akerlof (1970)), providing the seller with private information might render any trade impossible, and thereby reduce social welfare.
-Neyman (1991) argued that the source of this phenomenon is the fact that any improvement in the information some players obtain about the state of nature generates a change in all other players' knowledge: the latter know that former knows more.
-Bassan et al. (2003) characterized those games in which getting more information about the state of the world (i.e., about the entire hierarchy of beliefs) always improves all players' payoffs.
+Hirshleifer (1971) showed that in some circumstances better public information may reduce economic welfare.
+In the lemon market (see, Akerlof, 1970), providing the seller with private information might render any trade impossible, and thereby reduce social welfare.
+Neyman (1991) argued that the source of this phenomenon is that any improvement in the information that some players obtain generates a change (and not necessarily an improvement) in all the knowledge of all the others: the latter know that the former know more.
+Bassan et al. (2003) characterized the games in which getting more information about the state of the world (i.e., about the entire hierarchy of beliefs) always improves all players' payoffs.
+The class of games they identified contains the games with common interests.

-The issue of whether or not information has a positive value is related to a broader subject: the comparison between information structures based on the outcomes they induce, not in a particular game, but rather in a large set of interactions.
+The issue of whether or not information has a positive value is related to a broader subject: comparison of information structures based on the outcomes they induce.
+An information structure specifies the distribution over signals that each player receives conditional on any particular state of nature.